Investment Crossroads: Decoding Deductive vs Inductive Arguments

 Navigating Logic’s Shadows: Inductive Reasoning’s Limitations

-Mass psychology’s deductive approach comprehensively explains human behavior and attitudes.
-Rather than relying on pre-existing facts, it observes patterns, draws conclusions, and represents motivations accurately, avoiding inductive reasoning’s pitfalls.
+Mass psychology’s deductive approach comprehensively explains human behaviour and attitudes.
+Rather than relying on pre-existing facts, it observes patterns, draws conclusions, and accurately represents motivations, avoiding the pitfalls of inductive reasoning.

 However, what if the facts you give are faulty or, worse yet, fake?
 Then, no matter how thorough your analysis, the result will be flawed.
 Sol Palha